 WARNING: You will find vendors selling pre-painted CGS figures.
 Pre-painted figures are NOT approved by CGS USA.

-For further tips on general painting techniques, you can also search YouTube for tutorials on painting wooden toys or clothespin dolls.
+For further tips on general painting techniques, you can also search YouTube for tutorials on painting wooden toys or peg dolls.
 Here are some personal tips:

 - Use masking tape or painter’s tape to cover what you don’t want to paint, in order to make clean lines.

-- Remember that Jesus was Galilean, a 1st Century Jew in Palestine.
+- Remember that Jesus was Galilean, a 1st Century Jew in the Middle East.
 He and his disciples would have had darker skin tone and coloring than used in classical European art.
-As far as I can tell, Sofia & Gianna did not consistently use historically accurate figures in levels 1 & 2, but level 3 for older children does emphasize understanding the historical and religious context of Jesus’ life and teachings.
+As far as I can tell, Sofia & Gianna did not consistently use historically accurate figures in levels 1 & 2, but the presentations in level 3 for older children do emphasize understanding the historical and religious context of Jesus’ life and teachings.

 This is my favorite YouTube video about painting clothespin dolls, including adding arms and clothes if desired.
 Most of the tips can apply to any 2D or 3D figures: